-- •People received varying levels of staff support when taking their medicines, from prompting through to administration.
-One person commented: "I am able to manage my own medicines, this has been agreed with staff and my GP." - •Staff had received medicine training and competency assessments to ensure they were competent to carry out this task.
+- •People received their medicines safely. - •Staff had received medicine training and competency assessments to ensure they were competent to carry out this task.
 Staff confirmed they were confident supporting people with their medicines.
-The manager and other members of the management team checked medicine administration practice whilst working with staff and via records.
+The registered managers and other members of the management team checked medicine practice whilst working with staff in the community and via records.
 This was to ensure staff were administering medicines correctly.